 Founded in 1868 by the Sisters of St. Joseph

-St. Joseph’s Academy is one of the largest all-girls high schools in the country and the oldest high school in Baton Rouge, Louisiana.
+A sponsored ministry of the Congregation of St. Joseph, St. Joseph’s Academy is one of the largest all-girls high schools in the country and the oldest high school in Baton Rouge, Louisiana.
 Founded in 1868 by the Sisters of St. Joseph, this premier Catholic secondary school is dedicated to providing an environment of excellence, where relationships are strengthened and young girls become women of faith, hope and love.
-The Academy has been a symbol for educational excellence in Louisiana’s capital city for 150 years.
+The Academy has been a symbol for educational excellence in Louisiana’s capital city for 155 years.

 SJA is guided by the spirit and charism of the Sisters of St. Joseph, providing opportunities that ensure balance among its mission statement’s three pillars: faith development, academic excellence and personal growth.

 In 1941, SJA moved from downtown Baton Rouge to its present location on 15 beautiful, residential acres.
 The campus lies in close proximity to the downtown business and governmental district and is near Catholic High School, the Academy’s brother school.
 With arched walkways literally transitioning students between the Academy’s historic buildings and its new, state-of-the-art facilities, the school’s wireless campus demonstrates a strong commitment to innovation and tradition.
 In recognition of its time-honored presence in the community, St. Joseph’s Academy was designated by the Baton Rouge Metropolitan Council as the city’s first local historic landmark.